-- 15.1.1 The capacity of each tank is not to exceed 600 m and the total capacity of all cargo tanks is not to exceed 1200 m. - 15.1.2 The tank design vapour pressure is not to be less than 1,35 MPa (see also 4.1.3, Part VI "Systems and Piping" and 4.2 of this Part). - 15.1.3 Parts of tanks protruding above the upper deck are to be provided with protection against thermal radiation taking into account total engulfment by fire. - 15.1.4 Each tank is to be provided with two pressure relief valves.
-A bursting disc is to be installed between the tank and the pressure relief valves.
-The rupture pressure of the bursting disc is to be 0,1 MPa lower than the opening pressure of the pressure relief valve, which is to be set at the design vapour pressure of the tank but not less than 1,35 MPa.
-The space between the bursting disc and the relief valve is to be connected through an excess flow valve to a pressure gauge and a gas detection system.
+- 15.1.1 The capacity of each tank shall not exceed 600 m3 and the total capacity of all cargo tanks shall not exceed 1200 m3. - 15.1.2 The tank design vapour pressure shall be not less than 1,35 MPa (see also 4.1.3, Part VI "Systems and Piping" and 4.2 of this Part). - 15.1.3 Parts of tanks protruding above the upper deck shall be provided with protection against thermal radiation taking into account total engulfment by fire. - 15.1.4 Each tank shall be provided with two pressure relief valves.
+A bursting disc shall be installed between the tank and the pressure relief valves.
+The rupture pressure of the bursting disc shall be 0,1 MPa lower than the opening pressure of the pressure relief valve, which shall be set at the design vapour pressure of the tank but not less than 1,35

+MPa.
+The space between the bursting disc and the relief valve shall be connected through an excess flow valve to a pressure gauge and a gas detection system.

-Provision is to be made to keep this space at or near the atmospheric pressure during normal operation.
+Provision shall be made to keep this space at or near the atmospheric pressure during normal operation.

-15.1.5 Outlets from pressure relief valves are to be arranged in such a way as to minimize the hazards on board the ship as well as to the environment.
+15.1.5 Outlets from pressure relief valves shall be arranged in such a way as to minimize the hazards on board the ship as well as to the environment.

-Leakage from the relief valves is to be led through the absorption plant to reduce the gas concentration as far as possible.
+Leakage from the relief valves shall be led through the absorption plant to reduce the gas concentration as far as possible.

-The relief valve exhaust line is to be arranged at the forward end of the ship to discharge outboard at deck level with an arrangement to select either port or starboard side, with a mechanical interlock to ensure that one line is always open.
+The relief valve exhaust line shall be arranged at the forward end of the ship to discharge outboard at deck level with an arrangement to select either port or starboard side, with a mechanical interlock to ensure that one line is always open.